 - S4.
-Critique and find errors in proofs, mathematical arguments, and solutions of problems of others.
+Critique and find errors in proofs, mathematical and physical arguments, and solutions of problems of others.

 - S5.
-Model natural phenomena and use mathematics effectively in disciplines such as engineering, physics, computer science, sustainable living and other life sciences, management, and business.
+Model natural phenomena and use mathematics effectively in disciplines such as engineering, physics, sustainable living and other life sciences, management, and business.

 - S6.
 Use appropriate software such as Graphing Calculator, Maple, Mathematica, Fathom, Geometer’s Sketchpad, and Excel to investigate concepts, ideas, and data.

 - S7.
 Use software such as Power Point, MS Word, and TeX to make lively and powerful oral and written presentations.